How to Invest in BMG Funds

-- Both BMG BullionFund and BMG Gold BullionFund are eligible for TFSA’s
+- Both BMG BullionFund, BMG Gold BullionFund and BMG Silver BullionFund are eligible for TFSA’s

 - Contributions are not tax-deductible.
 Neither income earned within a TFSA nor withdrawals from it affect eligibility for federal income-tested benefits and credits, such as Old Age Security, the Guaranteed

 - Income Supplement, and the Canada Child Tax Benefit.

 - Funds can be given to a spouse or common-law partner to invest in their TFSA.

 - TFSA assets can generally be transferred to a spouse or common-law partner upon death.

 - An RRSP is intended for retirement savings.
 A TFSA can be for any type of savings goal.

 - RRSP contributions are tax deductible.
 TFSA contributions are not.
 With an RRSP, you deduct your contribution from the income you report on your tax return.
 With a TFSA, you can’t deduct your contribution on your tax return.